patrick-llgc/Learning-Deep-Learning/paper_notes/crowd_det.md

 #### Key ideas
 - Multiple instance prediction: The prediction of nearby proposals are expected to infer the **same set of instances**, rather than distinguishing individuals.
 	- Some cases are inherently difficult and ambiguous to detect and differentiate such as ◩ or ◪.
-	- this also greatly eases the learning ini crowded scene.
+	- this also greatly eases the learning in crowded scene.
 	- Each anchor predicts K (K=2) bboxes.
 When K=1, CrowdDet reduces to normal object detection.
 - EMD (earth mover's distance) loss
 	- For all permutaions of matching, select the best matching one with smallest loss